aryanaher-02/Prediction-Model-Occupancy/README.md

 1.  **Data Preprocessing:** The raw data was loaded, cleaned of any irrelevant information, and prepared for analysis.
 A key step involved creating a unified `exact_time` column from separate date and time fields for accurate time-series analysis.

 2.  **Exploratory Data Analysis (EDA):** A deep dive into the dataset was performed to uncover patterns.
-This included analyzing statistical properties and creating visualizations to see how sensor readings changed over time and how they correlated with occupancy.
+Visual analysis was crucial here.
+Time-series plots showed clear shifts in sensor readings that corresponded with changes in occupancy status.
+Furthermore, a correlation heatmap revealed the strong relationships between variables, particularly how CO2 levels rise significantly with human presence.
+This analysis confirmed that the chosen features were highly relevant for prediction.

 3.  **Model Training & Evaluation:** The problem was treated as a binary classification task.
 Six different models were trained and then evaluated based on their accuracy on a held-out test set.